Museum of New Zealand Te Papa Tongarewa

 70 Molesworth Street, Thorndon, Wellington

-Opposite New Zealand Parliament buildings, stands Te Puna Mātauranga o Aotearoa National Library.
+Opposite the New Zealand Parliament buildings stands Te Puna Mātauranga o Aotearoa National Library.
 Inside you’ll find He Tohu — a permanent exhibition housing some of New Zealand’s most important documents.

 Visitors can enter He Tohu for free and view original versions of three constitutional documents that have helped shape Aotearoa.